 Keyword Expansion and Organic Usage

-So, let’s say your product campaigns are already live or you don’t want to pay to promote, we’ll get our hands dirty with how to use keyword research tools more organically or for keyword expansion.
+So, let’s say your product campaigns are already live or you don’t want to pay to promote.
+Let’s make sure you’re ready for any organic strategies you may be running as well.

-You can use keyword expansion to either create new ads based on an expanded number of primary and secondary keywords you use to optimize for a product name and description–or you can discover better performing, relevant keywords to replace the current ones you have already.
+You can use keyword expansion to either create new ads based on an expanded number of primary (short tail) and secondary (long tail) keywords.

 This process is important, because keyword expansion (in general) can really impact the success of your products’ sales.
-The more you’re able to expand your keywords and find niche words to target, you’re continuously improving your campaigns to stay competitive in a space where an average of 485,000 products are listed everyday, according to an article on ExportX, you need to continuously be distinguishing your brand from the competition.
+With an average of 485,000 products are listed everyday, according to an article on ExportX, you need to continuously be distinguishing your brand from the competition.

 Optimizing the keywords for your Amazon products through keyword refinement or expansion can aide you with ranking higher in the Amazon search results.